-Ratio FY2022 FY2021 Detailed explanation Debt : Equity Ratio Total debt/Networth 0.74 1.01 The Debt:Equity ratio of your Company is favourable as compared to the industry and/or the segment it operates into.
-Your Company has tied-up with first-rung banks/NBFCs for its various credit requirements.
+Ratio FY2023 FY2022 Detailed explanation Current Ratio Current assets/ Current liabilities 1.00 1.36 The reduction in current ratio of your Company at 31 March 2023 as compared to that of 31 March 2022 is mainly owing to the higher proportion of increment in current liabilities as compared to the increment in current assets during FY2023.
+However, the current ratio is well above the stipulated level.
+It could also indicate that your Company has sufficient ability to pay short-term obligations i.e. due within one year.
+Your company has been able to maximize the current assets on its balance sheet to satisfy its current debt and other payables.
+Debt : Equity Ratio Total debt/Networth 0.44 0.74 The Debt:Equity ratio of your Company is favourable as compared to the industry and/or the segment it operates into.
+Your Company has tied-up with first-rung banks/ NBFCs for its various credit requirements.
 Your Company has successfully maintained Investment Grade credit rating over a period of years, while the account is Standard with all the lenders.
-During FY2022, while your Company has substantially reduced the overall debt the networth has increased due to plough-back-of-profit.
-Operating Profit Margin (%) Op Profit/Op Income 6.06% 7.19% During FY2022, your Company kept on incurring the overhead expenses, while the revenue was restricted - as more specifically described in the other sections of this Report Hence, the reduction.
-Net Profit Margin (%) PAT/Total income 2.37% 0.44% For FY2022, due to the overall reduction in tax rate on PBT as compared to the previous year, your Company has earned higher PAT.
-Hence, the improvement.
-Return on Networth PAT/Networth 1.71% 0.34% The significant improvement in PAT during FY2022, while disproportionately low increment in Networth/Total Assets has improved the returns.
-The significant improvement in PAT during FY2022, while reduction in the Capital Employed has improved the returns.
-Return on Assets PAT/Total Assets 0.61% 0.13% Return on Capital Employed EBIT/Total Assets- Current Liabilities 6.70% 5.54%
+During FY2023, while your Company has substantially reduced the overall debt the networth has increased due to plough-back-of-profit.
+Operating Profit Margin (%) Op Profit/Op Income 0.38% 6.06% For FY2023, due to accounting of impairment loss in contract revenue, your Company has earned lower PAT.
+Hence, the reduction.
+Net Profit Margin (%) PAT/Operating income 1.55% 2.69% For FY2023, due to accounting of impairment loss i contract revenue, your Company has earned lower PA Hence, the reduction.
+Return on Networth PAT/Networth 1.21% 1.71% For FY2023, your Company has earned lower PAT.
+Hen Return on Assets PAT/Total Assets 0.22% 0.61% the reduction.
+Return on Capital Employed EBIT/Capital Epmloyed 5.95% 6.70% For FY2023, your Company has earned lower PAT.
+Hence the reduction.